-Milk tanker crushes 5-year-old boy to death
+Milk tanker crushes 5-year-old boy to death in horrific accident

 On a clear day in the Northland town of Maungaturoto in New Zealand, five-year-old boy Tahu was outside playing when a milk tanker crushes him to death